OSC/ood-documentation/source/monitoring/logging.rst

 Session Data
 ------------
-Though not logs per-se, these files will provide information around connections between the user's PUN and a :ref:`login-node<glossary>`, such as an interactive app like Jupyter.
+These files will provide information around connections between the user's PUN and a :ref:`compute-node <glossary>`.

+These logs provide *information around connections* and are also *the working directory of the job and location of* ``stderr`` *and* ``stdout`` for a job (typically to ``output.log``).
+Other apps will also output information they may need there as well for connections and errors.

 .. note::

     The files will be *owned by the user* and so admins will need to ensure they are either able to substitue user or escalate to root in order to see these files.

 In general the session data or job submission files for apps across the dashboard, such as the Job Composer, Batch Connect, or Frame-renderer, all start from the root of:

 :file:`~/ondemand/data/sys/`

-**Batch Connect**
+**Batch Connect Apps**

 User session data for batch connect apps can be seen from a *user's* home directory at:

-:file:`~/ondemand/data/sys/dashboard/batch_connect/db/<session-file>`
+:file:`~/ondemand/data/sys/dashboard/batch_connect/sys/<app>/output/<session ide>`

 This file is used for the session data presented on the interactive apps page and data used to connect to the batch connect app.